TehilahZaman/project-bookstacart/readme.md

 ## Upcoming Features HERE

-- [::] Users can edit/delete only their own reviews
+- [:X:] Users can edit/delete only their own reviews

-- [::] Ability to enter user information
+- [ ] Ability to enter user information

-- [::] Purchase feature
+- [ ] Purchase feature

-- [::] Pop ups when books are added to cart
+- [ ] Pop ups when books are added to cart

-- [::] Notification when browse section or cart is empty
+- [ ] Notification when browse section or cart is empty